ansonpellissier/philturz/README.md

 1. `philturzChange` - raised when any filter value is changed.
 2. `philturzReset` - raised when the **Reset filters** button is pressed.

-Both events will be raised against the element that contains the filters and is denoted by the `filterId` value.
+Both events will bubble up so can be trapped in the ancestors of the source control.

 An example is shown below.